m0rk4/effective-java-samples/README.md

 _Some items / chapters were omitted since they were familiar to me_

+_Serialization chapter is out of scope for indefinite time_

 # Items:
 - [2.
 Creating and destroying objects](#2-creating-and-destroying-objects)
     - [1.
 Use static factory methods](#1-use-static-factory-methods)